 This treatment is for malfunctioning veins that are too small to be safely treated with Radiofrequency Ablation or VenaSeal.
 Under ultrasound we can see these small veins and we inject them with a medicine that causes the vein to spasm and then collapse and seal shut.
 This treatment is often used in conjunction with the other vein treatments to get a more effective result.
 That's why this is called a "chemical ablation" or the technical term "sclerotherapy."
 This treatment is covered by most insurance companies including Medicare and TriCare.

 Microphlebectomy – For larger Varicose Veins

-If you have any questions about the services we offer for vein issues, vein disease or leg pain in Arlington, Texas, please contact our office.
+View a list of symptoms that are related to Venous Reflux (vein problems) that can be effectively treated by Dr. Eidson, a Board Certified Vein Specialist.
+If you have any questions about the services we offer for our vein treatments, leg pain or any leg concerns in Arlington, Texas, please contact our office.